captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   apt-get build-dep \[package name]: grab and build deps packages for a give package

 #### dpkg - install **.deb** packages

 The following commands will only work on locally installed packages and files.

-    -   dpkg -l: list the installed packages
+-   `dpkg -l`: list the installed packages

-    -   dpkg -L \[package names]:
+-   `dpkg -L [package names]`:

     List all of the files and dirs created after a packages is installed.

-    -   dpkg -S [packagename.version]:
+-   `dpkg -S [packagename.version]`:

     Find out which package provides a particular file.

 #### apt-file